eclipse-openj9/openj9-docs/docs/xshareclasses.md

         -Xshareclasses:nocheckURLTimestamps

 :   Timestamps of `jar` or `zip` files are checked only when they are added to a class loader and used for the first time to look up a class.
 This is the default behavior, which can improve the performance of class loading from the shared classes cache, especially on Windows systems.
-To revert to the behavior of the shared classes cache in earlier releases, use the [`CheckURLTimeStamps`](xshareclasses.md#checkurltimestamps) sub-option.
+To revert to the behavior of the shared classes cache in earlier releases, use the [`CheckURLTimeStamps`](xshareclasses.md#checkurltimestamps) suboption.

-: <i class="fa fa-exclamation-triangle" aria-hidden="true"></i> **Restriction:** When the `nocheckURLTimestamps` sub-option is used (default), if `jar` or `zip` files are updated after a class loader starts loading classes from them, an older version of the class might be loaded from the shared classes cache.
+: <i class="fa fa-exclamation-triangle" aria-hidden="true"></i> **Restriction:** When the `nocheckURLTimestamps` suboption is used (default), if `jar` or `zip` files are updated after a class loader starts loading classes from them, an older version of the class might be loaded from the shared classes cache.
 If this scenario occurs, use the `checkURLTimestamps` option.

 ### `nojitdata`